Kenji776/SF-Translation-Cleaner/readme.txt

 invalidTranslationEntries.json:  a JSON dump of all the elements collected from the error logs in the errorLogLocation folder.
 These elements will be excluded from the translation outputs as they were found in a previous run to cause failures.

-output->metadata_[input file name].stf: Results of script run/cleaning.
+output/metadata_[input file name].stf: Results of script run/cleaning.
 Importable stf files that can be uploaded to Salesforce.

-output->metadata_[input file name].stf.log: A log of the results of processing the stf file.
+translationLogs/[input file name].stf.log: A log of the results of processing the stf file.
 Informational only.

-removedTranslations->[input file name].stf: A log of all translations that were found to be invalid for the given file.
+removedTranslations/[input file name].stf: A log of all translations that were found to be invalid for the given file.

 log.txt: An log of all the operations that happened during the last script execution run.